-These Biscoff no-bake cheesecake bites are soft, sweet and they melt in your mouth.
-They are super easy and fun to make, making them perfect for little hands helping out in the kitchen!
+These vegan Biscoff cheesecake truffles are made from dairy-free cream cheese and cookie crumbs, with a chocolate coating.
+So easy and fun to make and there’s no heat required, making them perfect for little hands helping out in the kitchen!

 No-bake desserts are just amazing, don’t you think?

 They’re simple, convenient and don’t involve a whole lot of effort.
 They’re also perfect for people with no or very little baking experience.

 After making a no-bake cheesecake the other day, I got thinking about the other kinds of delicious no-bake vegan desserts I could make.

 And what did I come up with, you ask?
 These delicious Biscoff cheesecake truffles.